 Step 1: Register to QC E-Services

 If you don’t have an account yet, you’ll need to register to the QC E-Services.
 It’s a sub-section of the Quezon City government website.
 If for some reason, the QC E-Services page doesn’t load, refresh or go back to the home page and click QC E-Services from the menu.
 You’ll need to register with an active email address.
-An activation link will be sent to your email once you sign up.
+You’ll receive an activation link in your email once you sign up.
 Just click the link to activate your account.

 Step 2: Click on the QCitizen ID e-Application

 An Online Warranty for Reporting pop-up will appear when you click on the QCitizen ID e-Application.
 Make sure to read and understand everything.
 Once you continue, the details in your QC E-Services account will be pre-filled in your QCitizen ID application.
-Double-check to ensure that your details are spelled correctly!
+Check the details and spell them correctly!

 The details will include your full name, address, birthday, place of birth, religion, sex, civil status, nationality, blood type, occupation, and mobile number.
-You’ll also be asked to input your mother’s maiden name and your father’s full name.
+You’ll have to input your mother’s maiden name and your father’s full name, too.
 Towards the end, you’ll fill up your emergency contact information.
 In my case, I made my husband my emergency contact.

 Before submitting, review your information again just to ensure that there are no typographical errors.
 If you need to revise anything, click on the Edit button.
-Once you continue, your details will be saved and you’ll be taken to the next step of the application.
-You’ll also be asked to submit your bank or payment details so it can be easy for the government to deposit cash to your account if you need assistance.
+Once you continue, your details will be saved prior to the next step.
+You’ll also need to submit your bank or payment details so it can be easy for the government to deposit cash to your account should you require assistance.